Jokelab/Assertive.Docs/Language/Functions.md

   }
 }

-//from here it's possible to invoke the parent. parent;
+//from here it's possible to invoke the parent, but you cannot call childA or childB parent;
 ```